 When you first start Escape from Tarkov, most items are hidden and show as an “Unknown Item”.
 These are identifiable by examining them in-game, in dealer inventories, and in the Flea Market.
 Each time you examine an item, it gives a small amount of experience and permanently identifies it.
 This saves a lot of time when you’re in a raid and aren’t sure what to loot.

-Escape from Tarkov skills passively provide major advantages depending on its level.
+Escape from Tarkov skills passively provide major advantages depending on their level.
 Similar to early games in The Elder Scrolls franchise, you level your skills by using them.
 If you want to raise your Attention skill, loot more containers.
-If you want better recoil with a certain gun, use that type of gun.
+If you want better recoil with a certain weapon, use that type often.

-Beginners should know that Offline Mode doesn’t provide any experience even though it acts as if it does.
+Just a reminder as mentioned previously, the Offline mode doesn’t provide any experience even though it may seem like it.
 Here are a few examples of skills and their benefits below:

 - Attention – Increased looting speed and chance for better loot.